abhinav322/Problem10/README.md

 # Problem10
-Built a diode model using Lookup table.
+Build a diode model using Lookup table.